-The capability for screening individuals for items concealed under clothing is enabled by the almost complete transparency of clothing to millimetre waves; it will be the security screening technology of the future.
-Millimetric sensors are capable of detecting both metal and non-metallic objects.
-Deployment scenarios for these systems fall naturally into two categories, full-body and stand-off:
+The capability for screening individuals for items concealed under clothing is enabled by the almost complete transparency of clothing to millimetre waves.
+It will be the security screening technology of the future, being fully automated and capable of detecting a very wide range of both metal and non-metallic threat objects.

-1) Full-body (surround imaging) scanners need to closely scrutinise all surfaces of the human body with millimetre scale resolution.
+1) Full-body (or surround imaging) scanners need to closely scrutinise all surfaces of the human body with millimetre scale resolution.
 At airport departure lounge entrances, the market requirement is to do this for threats such as (sheet) explosives and contraband within about one second, in a walk-through system, with a high probability of detection and low false alarm rate.
-At entrances to other areas (public transport networks, arenas and buildings) the requirements will be similar, to detect weapons in general, but with a slightly lower specification than that of the airport.
+At entrances to other areas (transport networks, shopping centres, arenas, schools, corporate headquarters, office complexes, government buildings and churches) the requirements will be similar, to detect a diversity of weapons and threats, but with slightly lower specifications than that of the airport.

 2) Stand-off screening systems provide an initial first layer of screening of individuals for larger threats (knives, guns, bombs, improvised explosive devices), at ranges out to tens of metres.
 Typical scenarios here are approaches to checkpoints and in public places where people congregate.